 Greens Creek compared the relative costs of recountouring and covering the pile versus consolidating it with one of the other surface facilities, and found that relocating the material to the surface Tailings Facility for co-disposal is the most economical and environmentally protective solution.
 The geotechnical feasibility of blending production rock with tailings was studied in 2005 (Klohn Crippen 2005).
-The long term performance of the production rock and tailings blend will also depend on the geochemical performance of the blend.
-Therefore, geochemical studies have tested the geotechnical-recommended blend ratios for chemical stability, metal leaching, and acid generation potential.
+The long term performance of the production rock and tailings blend will also depend on the geotechnical-recommended blend ratios for chemical stability, metal leaching, and acid generation potential.
 For more information on the results of the co-disposal geotechnical and geochemical studies, see the 2008 Tailings and Waste Rock Annual Report.